akdevops12/ansible/README.md

     $ cp hosts /etc/ansible/

-8. Modify the configuration file ( /etc/ansible/ansible.cfg) to reach all the ansible agents.
+8. Disable Host Key Checking in the configuration file by removing the (#).

    $ vim /etc/ansible/ansible.cfg